openstax/napkin-notes/kevin/160809_partition_protocol.md

 This requires careful management of `ActiveRecord` connections -
 I'd very much like to maintain this capability going forward.
+(It is especially useful for testing.)

 ## Open Questions

 * Is the concept of a boss really necessary?
 Could we eliminate it?
 * Are there any race conditions remaining?
 * Are heartbeats/timeouts/hangs/etc. all handled properly?
+* Can we make this into a gem?
+* To what extent can we test this?